-Instead, I asked my husband if he would bake me a batch of our favorite healthy cookies.
+Instead, I asked my husband if he would bake me a batch of our favorite healthy cookies made with avocado.
 Why didn’t I think of this sooner??

 These chocolate avocado cookies have been one of my favorite go-to healthy desserts for a few years now.
 They’re so rich and fudge-y that I don’t feel deprived at all!
 In fact, I crave them!

 Just take a look at how thick & chewy:

 Even better, the kids love them too, even though they don’t normally like avocados.
 The girls were so excited when they heard we would be baking some this week!

 Our base recipe for chocolate avocado cookies is gluten free and a much healthier alternative to store bought or recipes that use white sugar and flour.

 However, I’ve also included a few easy substitutions to make these cookies fit into both Keto and Paleo eating plans.